 Smashed potatoes with vegan mushroom gravy — yum!
 And so much easier to make than traditional mashed potatoes.
+It’s a comfort classic to warm up with, and a good plant-based holiday side dish.

-Mashed potatoes with gravy … what a comfort classic.
-But honestly, making mashed potatoes is kind of a project, at least for me — all that peeling and dicing, plus the cooking time, and then the scrupulous mashing.
+Making mashed potatoes is kind of a project, at least for me — all that peeling and dicing, plus the cooking time, and then the scrupulous mashing.
 Because most people like their mashed potatoes nice and smooth, not lumpy.

 No wonder most of us save mashed potatoes and gravy for holidays or special occasions.
 But that’s not the case with smashed potatoes with vegan mushroom gravy.